Last Updated: April 13, 2026

 Our Data Sources

-CostFinder.ai draws from four primary sources, each chosen for reliability, coverage, and verifiability.
+We aggregate data from 7+ independent sources, each chosen for reliability, coverage, and verifiability.
+Multiple sources per service means cross-referenced confidence.

 Bureau of Labor Statistics (BLS)

-Government SourceThe Occupational Employment and Wage Statistics (OEWS) program from the U.S. Department of Labor tracks labor costs by occupation across every major metro area in the United States.
-This gives us authoritative, government-published data on what skilled tradespeople — plumbers, electricians, HVAC technicians, carpenters — are paid by region.
-Labor cost is the largest variable in most home service quotes.
+Government SourceThe Occupational Employment and Wage Statistics (OEWS) program from the U.S. Department of Labor tracks labor costs by occupation across every major metro area.
+Federal wage data for 800+ occupations — the authoritative source for regional service cost differences.

 How It Works